1. About this policy

 In certain circumstances, CGL may use and disclose your information without your consent.
 These circumstances include:

+If the use or disclosure is required or authorised by law, or in accordance with allowable uses and disclosures under the Australian Privacy Principles.
 Examples of circumstances in which CGL may use and disclosure your information without your consent include:

 6. Data Maintenance and Storage